-- Agricultural products sales increased due primarily by higher sales volume across all product categories.
-This increase from improved sales volume was partially offset by significantly lower average selling prices of nitrogen based fertilizers.
-The increase in sales volume was primarily the result of improved on-stream rates/production at our Cherokee and El Dorado Facilities (despite certain unplanned downtime) and broadening our distribution of HDAN to new markets and customers partially offset by a shortened pre-application application season due to unfavorable weather conditions during the second quarter of 2017.
-The lower average selling prices were due primarily to lower average commodity prices and pricing pressures from North American ammonia inventory buildup and the nitrogen production capacity being added globally, and in North America specifically, that created uncertainty on the ability of producers to efficiently distribute the additional production. - Industrial acids and other chemical products sales increased driven by strong industrial ammonia sales at our El Dorado Facility with high plant on-stream rates (minimal production during the first half of 2016).
-In addition, nitric acid sales from El Dorado are continuing to expand and sales volume was significantly higher compared to the same period of 2016, although at lower net prices due to longer shipping distances and stronger market competitive pressures. - Mining products sales decreased primarily as the result of lower sales volume of AN solution from our Cherokee Facility as demand from our customers remains suppressed by overall market conditions and increased competitive production capacity in our region.
-Partially offsetting this decrease were increased sales volumes of LDAN from our El Dorado Facility. - Other products consist of natural gas sales from our former working interests in certain natural gas properties that were sold during the second quarter of 2017 and sales of industrial machinery and related components.
+- Agricultural products sales increased primarily from higher sales volume across all product categories.
+This increase in improved sales volume was partially offset by lower average selling prices of all nitrogen based fertilizers.
+The increase in sales volume was primarily the result of improved on-stream and production rates at our facilities (despite certain unplanned downtime) and the broadening of our distribution of HDAN to new markets and customers.
+Partially offsetting the increase in sales volume was lower average selling prices, primarily due to: (1) lower average commodity prices; (2) weather in the early spring that caused less ammonia to be applied during pre-plant season which caused an inventory buildup and; (3) the nitrogen production capacity being added globally, and in North America specifically. - Industrial acids and other chemical products sales increased driven by strong industrial ammonia sales at our El Dorado Facility with high plant on-stream rates (minimal production during the first half of 2016).
+In addition, nitric acid sales from El Dorado are continuing to expand and sales volume was significantly higher compared to the same period of 2016, although at lower net prices due to longer shipping distances and stronger market competitive pressures. - Mining products sales decreased primarily as the result both lower sales volume and lower selling prices of AN Solution partially offset by increases in LDAN sales volume from our El Dorado Facility.
+We continue to face lower sales volume of AN Solution from our Cherokee Facility as demand from our customers remains suppressed by overall market conditions and increased competitive production capacity in our region. - Other products consist of natural gas sales from our former working interests in certain natural gas properties that were sold during the second quarter of 2017 and sales from our former business that sold industrial machinery and related components, which business was sold in October 2017.